limikael/fullstack-utils/README.md

 app.use("/myapi",quickRpc(Api))
 ```
 Now a JSON-RPC endpoint will exist on `/myapi`.
 All methods exposed by the class will be made available
 as JSON-RPC methods.
+The positional parameters passed in the JSON-RPC call will be passed to the method,
-An instance of the class will be constructed for each request, and the request context
+named parameters are not supported.
+An instance of the class will be constructed for each request,
-will be passed to the constructor.
+and the request context will be passed to the constructor.